NREL/EnergyPlus/design/FY2017/MultiplePartialHVACInOneZone.md

 ## Design ##

-Not many details worked out here yet.
+1. Add an enum class to `DataZoneEquipment` to hold the load distribution types.
+2. Add a new field `LoadDistScheme` to `DataZoneEquipment::ZoneEquipList`.
+3. Modify `DataZoneEquipment::GetZoneEquipmentData1` to take the new input.
+4. Add logic for the new load distribution in a new function `ZoneEquipmentManager::DistributeSystemOutputRequired` called after `ZoneEquipmentManager::SetPrioritySimOrder`.
+5. Add logic in `ZoneEquipmentManager::UpdateSystemOutputRequired` to do the right thing with remaining loads depending on the load distribution scheme.

-The logical place to make the load assignements/adjustements is in
+The logical place to make the load assignments/adjustments is in
 ```
 Array1D< Real64 > SequencedOutputRequired;
 Array1D< Real64 > SequencedOutputRequiredToHeatingSP; // load required to meet heating setpoint by sequence